MarcoBaroni/pyfresco/docs/installation.rst

   conda create -n pyfresco python=3.10 conda activate pyfresco

-Now, there are two recommended ways to install *pyco2stats*: via the Python Package Index (PyPI) or directly from the source repository on GitHub.
+Now, there are two recommended ways to install *pyFRESCO*: via the Python Package Index (PyPI) or directly from the source repository on GitHub.

 Step 2.1: Installing from PyPi
 ------------------------------
-The easiest way to install the latest stable release of pyco2stats is the following.
+The easiest way to install the latest stable release of pyfresco is the following.
 In the anaconda or command prompt write and run:

 .. code-block:: bash

   pip install pyfresco

-This will also install all required dependencies (NumPy, SciPy, pandas, matplotlib, plotly, etc.).
+This will also install all required dependencies (NumPy, SciPy, pandas, matplotlib, etc.).

 Step 2.2: Installing from source
 --------------------------------